 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Dinnerware is one of those home essentials you don't think too much about until you need a new set.
-Then, when you do, it can be overwhelming to decide between materials, patterns, size, shape, and number of place settings.
+Dinnerware is one of those home essentials most people don't think too much about until they need a new set.
+However, when you do find that you need new dinnerware, deciding between materials, patterns, size, shape, and the number of place settings can feel overwhelming.
 If you want a quality dinnerware set that will last you years to come, you'll need to do more than simply pick the first one you lay your eyes on.

 First thing's first: What, exactly, can you expect to find in a dinnerware set?
 This varies depending on the set, but we'll cover some of the most common combinations.

 A basic dinnerware set usually contains dinner plates, salad plates, soup bowls, and mugs.

 A formal dinnerware set usually contains dinner plates, salad plates, side plates, soup bowls, cups, and saucers.